andymcg303/OsteoBaseVanillaJS/README.md

-# OsteoBaseBootstrap
+# OsteoBaseVanillaJS
-OsteoBase styled with Bootstrap 4
+OsteoBase CSS styled with Bootstrap 4, no JQuery